 It’s beefed up supporter representation:

 Every couple of months STAR Board members meet with all of the Club’s senior management and can put any issue up for discussion.
 Notes of these meetings are posted on the STAR website.
-Before STAR was launched this kind of meeting did not happen.

 STAR subscribes to update notices from Companies House to keep up to date with any filings detailing loans, charges or changes in directors in the Club and its associated companies.